Updated October 2020

 Summer is a time for fun but it's also a time when energy and water resources are under pressure.
-The 2018-19 summer was the hottest on record for Victoria and the current summer is predicted to be another hot one.

 High temperatures can be uncomfortable and a danger to the health of some people.
 They can upset the supply of energy and water and they can increase the risk of higher bills.

 So, here's our guide to preparing for the heat and getting summer ready.

 - Know your neighbours.
 Are there elderly or vulnerable people next door?
 Is there someone you can assist in a heatwave or outage, or someone who can assist you?

 - Create an emergency outage kit complete with first aid supplies, spare batteries, a radio that doesn't need mains power, a torch, prescription medication and cash.

 - Keep a store of water and non-perishable food.
 Many authorities recommend having enough water and food to last each family member for three days.
 That means up to 10 litres of water and lots of canned food.
 Water is especially important if you use electricity to run a water pump.
 And it's also a good idea to think about water and food for pets.